learningcoding-pixel/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `RelayCoach` and the **Actor** is the `Coach`, unless specified otherwise)

-**Use case: Assign Training Plan**
+**Use case: Add Athlete (Basic Info)**

 **MSS**

-1. Coach chooses to assign a training plan to an athlete
+    1. Coach chooses to add a new athlete.
-2. RelayCoach requests for athlete details
+    2. RelayCoach requests the athlete’s basic details.
-3. Coach selects athlete and enters training plan details
+    3. Coach provides the requested details.
-4. RelayCoach requests for confirmation
+    4. RelayCoach validates the details.
-5. Coach confirms
-6. RelayCoach assigns training plan to athlete and shows success message
+    5. RelayCoach saves the athlete’s record.
+    6. RelayCoach confirms the addition and displays the stored information.
     Use case ends.

 **Extensions**

-* 3a.
+    3a.
 RelayCoach detects missing or invalid details.

-    * 3a1.
+        3a1.
 RelayCoach requests correction of details.
-    * 3a2.
+        3a2.
 Coach updates information.
         Use case resumes from Step 4.

-**Use case: Tag Athlete**
+**Use case: Add Athlete (Additional Info)**

 **MSS**

-1. Coach chooses to tag an athlete
+    1. Coach selects an athlete from the list.
-2. RelayCoach requests tag information
+    2. RelayCoach requests additional information (Role, Tags, Height, Weight).
-3. Coach enters the tag (e.g., "sprinter", "injured", "U18", etc.)
+    3. Coach provides the information.
-4. RelayCoach requests for confirmation
+    4. RelayCoach validates the information.
-5. Coach confirms
-6. RelayCoach assigns tag and updates athlete profile and shows success message
+    5. RelayCoach updates the athlete’s record.
+    6. RelayCoach confirms the update and displays the new information.
     Use case ends.

 **Extensions**

-* 3a.
-Tag already exists.

-    * 3a1.
-RelayCoach suggests reusing the existing tag.
-    * 3a2.
-Coach confirms or creates a new tag.
+    2a.
+Athlete Index not found.
+        2a1.
+RelayCoach displays an error message.
+        Use case ends.

+    4a.
+Invalid data.
+        4a1.
+RelayCoach requests correction of information.
-      Use case resumes from Step 4.
+        Use case resumes from Step 3.

-**Use case: View Team Dashboard**
+**Use case: List Athletes**

 **MSS**

-1. Coach chooses to view team dashboard
+	1. Coach requests to view all athletes.
-2. RelayCoach requests which team to display
+	2. RelayCoach retrieves all stored athletes.
-3. Coach selects a team
-4. RelayCoach retrieves athlete profiles, training progress, and tags
-5. RelayCoach Displays the dashboard summary with filters (e.g., by tag, training status, etc.)
+	3. RelayCoach displays the list with details (Name, School, Role, Tags, etc.).
     Use case ends.

 **Extensions**

-* 2a.
-Coach has no teams created yet.
+    2a.
+No athletes found.
+        2a1.
+RelayCoach informs the coach that no athletes are stored.
+        Use case ends.

+**Use case: Find Athletes by Filter**

+**MSS**

+	1. Coach chooses to find athletes by specifying one or more filters (Name, School, Role, Tag).
+	2. RelayCoach validates the filter input.
+	3. RelayCoach searches the database.
+	4. RelayCoach displays the matching athletes with details.
+    Use case ends.

+**Extensions**

+    2a.
+Filter missing or invalid.
+        2a1.
+RelayCoach prompts for correction.
+        Use case ends.

+    3a.
+No athletes found.
+        3a1.
+RelayCoach informs the coach that no matching athletes were found.
+        Use case ends.

+**Use case: Delete Athlete**

+**MSS**

+	1. Coach selects an athlete to delete.
+	2. RelayCoach verifies the selection.
+	3. RelayCoach removes the athlete’s record.
+	4. RelayCoach confirms the deletion.
+    Use case ends.

+**Extensions**

+    2a.
+Selection invalid (e.g., index out of bounds).
-    * 2a1.
-RelayCoach prompts to create a team first.
+        2a1.
+RelayCoach prompts for correction.

-      Use case resumes from Step 3.
+        Use case ends.

 ### Non-Functional Requirements